 We didn’t see any services like gasoline, groceries, or little cafes with internet.
 Just a two-lane road that went up and down and around the countryside.
 Then we saw the little, hand-made sign on the side of the road and caught the word “cafe.”
 A little ways down the road we pulled in – almost missing it because it wasn’t what we expected.

 We parked at the end of the school, close to the big yellow school bus.
 I had a mix of curiosity and maybe a little apprehension – but we like to find the unusual and it wouldn’t be the first time that we’ve eaten a sandwich that was mediocre sustenance, at best.
-We climbed the stairs to the ranch-house type school built in the 50’s and we followed the voices that came from the room to the right – also because a cafe sign was pointed there.
+We climbed the stairs to the ranch-house type school built in the 50’s and we followed the voices that came from the room to the right – where the cafe sign was pointed to.

 The food menu for the day was limited to a fish chowder, a salad, a breakfast burrito and two sandwiches.
 One was a wrap and the other was a meatloaf panini.
-Right, a meatloaf panini, we both chuckled silently – and then both of us ordered it.
-I’m going to show it to you again so you don’t have to scroll up because it was one of top three sandwiches I have ever eaten – in my whole life – the whole 73 years of it.
+Right, a meatloaf panini.
+We both chuckled silently – and then both of us ordered it.
+I’m going to show it to you again so you don’t have to scroll up – it was one of top three sandwiches I have ever eaten – in my whole life – the whole 73 years of it.
 We are still talking and laughing about it three days later.

 Categories: Maritime Provinces Canada